alexamorim1998/SpamDetection_Predictive_Model/README.md

 **Purpose**

-This project consisted in determining If the emails were spam or ham, threw a predictive model based on natural language processing (NLP)
+This project consisted in determining If the emails were spam or not, threw a predictive model based on natural language processing (NLP)

 **Technologies:**